mithucste30/contabo-api-golang/README.md

 # Contabo Go SDK

-Official Go SDK for the [Contabo API](https://api.contabo.com/).
+Go SDK for the [Contabo API](https://api.contabo.com/).
 This SDK provides a comprehensive and easy-to-use interface for managing Contabo cloud resources including compute instances, object storage, private networks, DNS, and more.

 ## Features